Published by Christina Riley. Last Updated on July 18, 2023.

 The Carl Sandburg Home National Historic Site is open seven days a week, year-round, and only closed on Thanksgiving, Christmas, and New Year’s Day.

-Entrance to the park is free, but entry to the actual home requires a guided tour.
-Sandburg Home guided tour fees are the following:
+Entrance to the park is free, but entry to the actual house requires a guided tour.
+Carl Sandburg Home guided tours are free, except for a $1 processing fee.

 Reservations are recommended since tours fill up fast.
 Reserving in advance lets you pick your preferred tour time.